Getting Your Deposit Back

 When you move, and your landlord does not return your deposit or provide you with the list of deductions within 30 days, you may sue the landlord for the deposit plus a $100 penalty in Small Claims Court.

-Before you can sue in Small Claims Court and get the $100 penalty, you must give a notice to the landlord demanding a return of the security deposit or a list of deductions within 5 calendar days of the notice.
+Before you can sue in Small Claims Court and get the $100 penalty, you must give a notice to the landlord demanding a return of the security deposit or a list of deductions within 5 business days of the notice.
 The notice you can use can be found here or at the bottom of this webpage.

 How does Small Claims Court work?